 We try very hard to ensure that as much of the money we spend, is spent on beneficiaries.
-We minimise admin and associated expenses.
-We are very lucky to have a number of volunteers (some ex Nchima beneficiaries) on the ground in Malawi and a vehicle for transprt.
+We minimise administrative expenses.
+We are very lucky to have a number of volunteers (some ex Nchima beneficiaries) on the ground in Malawi and a vehicle for transport.

-We focus heavily on the education of young women and girls and our innovative school feeding project (see Page 2 – Ntambanyama) which has been running well for a few years, supported by Sibford School (Oxon), has had a very significant impact upon pass rates for girls at schooling age.
+We focus heavily on the education of young women and girls and our innovative school feeding project (see Page 2 – Ntambanyama) which has been running well for a few years, initiated and supported by Sibford School (Oxon) and now funded by Medulawi, has had a very significant impact upon pass rates for girls at schooling age.

 By way of example, we once had a 15 year old orphan referred to us.
 He had no family to support him and found work on a farm.
 He was a good worker but once the farmer discovered that he was below the legal age of employment, he had no choice but to dismiss him.
 Feeling that the boy deserved more, the farmer made contact with the Nchima Trust volunteer in Malawi and within a fortnight the boy had been found a good boarding school and we dropped him off at the school with a blanket, soap, toothpaste and other essentials.
 3 weeks later he called to say how happy he was and asked for his bus fare to the school football match as he had been selected for the school’s first eleven!